Diving into the Internals of TypeScript: How I Built TypeWiz

 I hope we can, over time, add all these features and together make TypeWiz even more useful for everybody.
 You are invited to try it on your own code base, report bugs and contribute!

-, who will be leading a group that will work on contributing to and improving TypeWiz during the next JavaScript Israel Goodness Squad event (and thank you to for making these events a reality).
+This would be a good place to give a shout out to Madara Uchiha, who will be leading a group that will work on contributing to and improving TypeWiz during the next JavaScript Israel Goodness Squad event (and thank you to Amit Zur for making these events a reality).

 Final Thoughts

 I created TypeWiz because I was lazy: I didn’t like repetitively going over all places with missing types, and adding the manually.
 I shared TypeWiz because I wanted others to enjoy the fruits of my work.
 When I told the world about TypeWiz, it was received with much enthusiasm.
 This gave me the idea to explain exactly how I did it — so you can build on the what I learned and create more awesome tooling, or even better, improve existing tooling to better fit the needs of real, working developers.
-These same principles can be used to create new TSLint rules and auto-fixes, or to write tools that analyze your dependency trees (like
+These same principles can be used to create new TSLint rules and auto-fixes, or to write tools that analyze your dependency trees (like Minko Gechev did in his AngularUP Talk).

 I’d also like to give a big shout out to AST Explorer, which proved to be a magnificent time saver when working on this project, and it helped me quickly make sense of the vast amounts of data in TypeScript’s AST.
 Thanks to Felix Kling for creating it!